 ldd1485@163.com xgzhang@seu.edu.cn

-Abstract—Rotor is a core component of the motor.
-The winding qualification of rotor is one of the core factors for the proper functioning of the rotor.
-However, the qualification detection of the winding is still carried out by manual operation, which is prone to cause false detection and low efficiency.
+Abstract—Rotor is a core component of the electric motor.
+The qualification of rotor winding is one of the core factors for the proper functioning of the rotor.
+However, the qualification detection of the winding is still carried out by manual operation, which is prone to cause miscalculation and low efficiency.
 Hence, it is important to achieve automatic detection of the rotor windings and enhance the detection accuracy.
-Recently, convolutional neural network (CNN) has been successfully applied to image recognition, and to achieve high accuracy requires a large number of labeled samples and almost no dataset bias between the target dataset and the source dataset.
+Recently, convolutional neural network (CNN) has been successfully applied to image recognition, but to achieve high accuracy requires a large number of labeled samples and there is almost no dataset bias between the target dataset and the source dataset.
 But the challenges of using CNN to recognize rotor winding are that the winding image dataset of different types of rotor exist large dataset bias and the labeled examples are limited.
-To resolve the dataset bias problem, we proposed a new image binarization method to binarize winding image.
-Using the binarized image to train and test model can significantly reduce the interference of dataset bias.
+Tosolve the dataset bias problem, we proposed a new image binarization method to get binary rotor winding images.
+Using the binary images to train and test model can significantly reduce the interference of dataset bias.
 Meanwhile, we proposed a method to build model-based transfer learning model which is based on the pre-trained Inception-V3 model trained with the ImageNet dataset.
-The model is used to resolve the problem that labeled examples are limited.
-The comparing experiments show that the model-based transfer learning model trained and tested with binarized image significantly outperform all other models, and can achieve stable and accurate detection of the rotor image.
+The model is used to solve the problem that labeled samples are limited.
+The comparing experiments show that the model-based transfer learning model trained and tested with binary images significantly outperform all other models, and can achieve stable and accurate detection of the rotor images.

-Keywords—qualification detection; rotor winding; binarized image; Inception-V3; model-based transfer learning
+Keywords—qualification detection; rotor winding; binary image; Inception-V3; model-based transfer learning

 Introduction

-As a core product of industrial automation, motor is widely used in large-scale electromechanical equipment, elevators, refrigerators, air conditioning and other places in the fields of industry and agriculture, and the demand for motors increases daily.
-As the core component of the motor, the quality of the rotor winding (see Fig. 1) is critical to the service time of the motor.
-According to current rotor production technology, rotor windings are prone to occur missing winding, broken winding and so on (see Fig. 2).
-However, the winding qualification is still detected by the manual work on the production line.
-Considering of the complex production environment, this method not only has low efficiency and with the high cost of the working time, but also easily occurs misjudgement and is not suitable for mass production.
-Therefore, it is very urgent to find a new alternative detection method that can quickly detect the qualification of the rotor windings.
+As an essential product of industrial automation, electric motor is widely used in large-scale electromechanical equipment, elevators, refrigerators, air conditioning and other places in the fields of industry and agriculture, and the demand for electric motors increases daily.
+As the core component of the electric motor, the qualification of the rotor winding (see Fig. 1) is critical to the service life of the electric motor.
+According to current rotor production technology, rotor windings are prone to loss，fracture and other situations (see Fig. 2).
+However, the qualification of winding is still detected by the manual work.
+Considering of the complex production environment, this method not only has low efficiency and high time cost, but also easily occurs misjudgements and is not suitable for mass production.
+Therefore, it is very urgent to find a new alternative detection method that can quickly detect the qualification of rotor winding.

 (a) Different types of rotor